mcnugets/low-level-gamedev-env/README.md

 # low-level-gamedev-env

+### Things to fix in my current development project:
+- set up the environment so that I have single workspace for local and remote directory
+- figure out the devcontainer.json.
+Make it effective so that I trigger container from the this file
+- figure out docker-compose
+- maybe automate processes like:
+    - docker cli
+    - cmake cli

 ## Description
 The idea is to develop a dedicated environment to start developing games.
 Feel free to contribute to the project, fix issues, or develop it further.